JimmyKenMerchant/jimmy-codeviewer/README.txt

 c. '[spansearch_all id="text" background-color="blue"]Some String[/spansearch_all]':
 Searches the string "Some String" on all lines of id "text" which named in 'codeview' series then changes "Some String" background-color to blue.

+To search for some special chars, you may need escape chars.
+WordPress shortcodes specially hate raw ">" and "<", even in the enclosed content, otherwise shortcodes will be broken.
+Shortcode values should not contain [, ], ", ', <, >.
+Plus, in the enclosed content, ', ", & will be html entities because of safety. e.g. use "\x3E" for ">", less-than and "\x3C""<", greater-than.

+To put spaces in attribute values, use quotes. spaces in unquoted values will be broken.

 'spansearch' series have these parameters below.